-- Elution of the methyl parathion in the sample at the same GC relative retention time as the methyl parathion standard. - Correspondence of the methyl parathion in the sample and the reference methyl parathion mass spectra.

-1. For establishing correspondence of the GC relative retention time (RRT), the sample component RRT must compare within ±0.06 RRT units of the RRT of the standard component.
-If coelution of interfering components prohibits accurate assignment of the sample component RRT from the total ion chromatogram, the RRT should be assigned by using extracted ion current profiles for ions unique to the component of interest.

-- 2. For comparison of standard and sample component mass spectra, reference mass spectra must be obtained from the 1.0 $\mu$ g/mL standard.
+- Elution of the methyl parathion in the sample at the same GC relative retention time as the methyl parathion standard. - Correspondence of the methyl parathion in the sample and the reference methyl parathion mass spectra. - 1.
+For establishing correspondence of the GC relative retention time (RRT), the sample component RRT must compare within ±0.06 RRT units of the RRT of the standard component.
+If coelution of interfering components prohibits accurate assignment of the sample component RRT from the total ion chromatogram, the RRT should be assigned by using extracted ion current profiles for ions unique to the component of interest. - 2.
+For comparison of standard and sample component mass spectra, reference mass spectra must be obtained from the $5.0 \,\mu\text{g/mL}$ standard.
 These standard spectra may be obtained from the run used to obtain reference RRTs. - 3.
 The requirements for qualitative verification by comparison of mass spectra are as follows: - a.
 All ions present in the standard mass spectra at a relative intensity greater than 10% (most abundant ion in the spectrum equals 100%) must be present in the sample spectrum. - b.
 The relative intensities of ions specified in (a) must agree within $\pm 20\%$ between the standard and sample spectra.
 (For example: for an ion with an abundance of 50% in the standard spectra, the corresponding sample ion abundance must be between 30-70%.) - c.
 Ions greater than 10% in the sample spectrum but not present in the standard spectrum must be considered and accounted for by the analyst making the comparison.
 All compounds meeting the identification criteria must be reported with their spectra.
-For all compounds below the quantitation limit, report the actual value followed by "J", e.g., "3J". - 4.
-If a compound cannot be verified by all of the criteria in step 3, but in the technical judgment of the mass spectral interpretation specialist, the identification is correct, then the analyst shall report that identification and proceed with the calculation in Section 8.0.
-The analyst should note in the case narrative that technical judgment was utilized.
+For all compounds below the quantitation limit, report the actual value followed by "J", e.g., "3J".